Wil-Colon/whomes-realty/README.md

 -Mantine
 -Context API

-# Why was application created?:
+# Why was application created?
 The application was built purely for learning purposes.
 The application was the first I've written using Typescript and was used as a learning playground.
 I also wanted to learn simple quering of my mongoose database per a users interactions on the front end, then presenting the retrieved data with pagination.
 Futher learning of firebase image storage, Mantine and Context API for state management.